Children's Court Lawyers : Youth Justice

 - Subject to the other principles described, consideration should be given to the effect of any crime on the victim.

-Our seasoned criminal defence solicitors understand how to assist children caught up in the law and treat every case with confidentiality and sensitivity.
+Our seasoned criminal defence solicitors understand how to assist children caught up in the law.
+We treat every case with confidentiality and sensitivity.
 We make an intimidating process easier for everyone.
-We have particular experience with members of marginalised communities, such as indigenous peoples and refugees, and are aware of their unique circumstances.
+In particular, we have experience with members of marginalised communities.
+For example, indigenous peoples and refugees, and we are aware of their unique circumstances.

-Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons.
-Alternatively, you can leave us a message through our online contact form.
+Please contact us if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
+Alternatively, you can call us on (02) 9261 4281